Explanation of Duties

 Make sure you record which speakers qualified and which didn't.
 The Table Topics master will ask for your report.
 After each prepared speech, record the length of time each speaker took.
 The General Evaluator will ask you to report this.

-The Ah Counter is present to help cure the annoying habit of "vocalized pauses," ah, uh, mmm, and other "filler" words.
+The Ah Counter is present to help cure the annoying habit of "vocalized pauses," ah, uh, mmm, "you know," and other "filler" words.
+Note that "so," "like," and conjunctions are legitimate English words when used properly.
+Excessive use of conjunctions, especially at the beginning of sentences, starting sentences with "so," and any use of "like" other than as a comparison are fillers.

 Use the clicker each time you hear an infraction.
 The loud click may sound unfriendly and annoying, but it helps members become aware of their misuse of pauses.
 DO NOT USE THE CLICKER DURING PREPARED SPEECHES AND DO NOT CLICK GUESTS.